Shantanu: Marriage with Satyavati

 Four years later, Shantanu while travelling near the banks of Yamuna smelled a sweet scent coming from an unknown direction.
-While searching for the cause of the scent, he came across Satyavati from whom the smell of scent was coming.
+While searching for the source of the fragrance, he came across Satyavati from whom the smell of scent was coming.
 Satyavati was an adopted daughter of the chief of the fishermen of her village.
 Upon seeing her, Shantanu fell in love with her and desired to marry her.
 Upon asking for his consent, her father agreed to the marriage on the condition that Satyavati's son would inherit the throne of Hastinapura.

-King Shantanu was unable to give his word on accession as his eldest son Devavrata was the heir to the throne and was forlorn.
-Devavrata, however, realised the cause of his sorrowm and for the sake of his father, gave his word to the chief that he would renounce all his claims to the throne, in favour of Satyavati's children.
-To reassure the skeptical chief further, he also vowed lifelong celibacy to ensure that future generations borne of Satyavati would also not be challenged by his offspring.
+King Shantanu was unable to meet this condition as his son Devavrata was the heir to the throne and was forlorn.
+Devavrata, however, realised the cause of his sorrow and for the sake of his father, gave his word to the chief that he would renounce all his claims to the throne, in favour of Satyavati's children.
+To reassure the skeptical chief further, Devavrata also vowed lifelong celibacy to ensure that future generations descended from Satyavati would also not be challenged by his offspring.
 Upon hearing this vow he immediately agreed to the marriage of Satyavati and Shantanu.
-Devavrata was named as Bhishma (one who has taken a terrible vow) by the celestials because of the terrible oath he took.
-Upon returning with Satyavati to Hastinapura he told about his vow to his father.
-Upon hearing about this Shantanu became highly impressed and gave him a boon that he will only die if he wants to.
+Devavrata was then named as Bhishma (one who has taken a terrible vow) by the celestials.
+Devavrata returned to Hastinapura with Satyavati.
+Shantanu, unaware of his son's vow, married Satyavati.
+Eventually Shantanu learnt of his son's vow and was heartbroken.
+Later he became highly impressed with his son's love and affection and gave him a boon that he will only die if and when he decides to.
 Shantanu and Satyavati went on to have two sons, Chitrāngada and Vichitravirya.
-After Shantanu's death, Chitrangada became king of Hastinapur.
+After Shantanu's death, Chitrangada became king of Hastinapura.